 - Limit alcohol: Limit your alcohol consumption to no more than 5 drinks.

 - Follow a healthy food regime – Eat a portion of salads and fruits and drink plenty of water to ensure that you don’t indulge too much in caffeine or alcohol.

-- Avoid overnight partying and too much of exertion –During festivities you forget to give your body adequate rest.
+- Avoid overnight partying and too much exertion –During festivities, you forget to give your body adequate rest.
 This might increase your stress levels and might also lead to dehydration.
 Often, to avoid feeling sleepy, you might also dose yourself with high levels of caffeine and alcohol which are the major triggers for arrhythmia.

 - Get immediate medical help in case you feel weird –Your body would definitely give you symptoms of overindulgence or exertion well in advance.
 Learn to listen to the signs and act as soon as you feel something is not right.